AI IN PRODUCTION

 Shipping AI Agents Without Evals Is Just Shipping Bugs (Here’s the Practical Fix)

-A vendor-neutral, real-world playbook for agent reliability: eval sets, regression gates, tracing, cost budgets, and the minimum guardrails you need before an AI agent touches your ops stack.
+A vendor-neutral playbook for agent reliability: eval sets, regression gates, shadow mode, tracing, and cost budgets — the minimum guardrails before an AI agent touches your ops stack.

 February 23, 2026 · 8 min read